 If you’re new to the world of rose gardening, consider making your life a little easier by picking roses that not only do well in your climate, but are known to be “easy-to-grow.”
 Ask more experienced gardeners (see Master Gardeners) what they would recommend, or visit a garden forum online for more information.
 A little research will go a long way.

 Also, consider joining the American Rose Society.
 A membership will provide you with all kinds of advice and give you access to rose gardeners both locally and nationally.
 The society also publishes a Handbook for Selecting Roses, which is updated once a year and includes a listing of rose varieties, each with a numerical rating.
 Based on these ratings some of the best roses in each category are:

 Floribundas.
-Anabell, Simplicity, Orange Morsday, Europeana, Bridal White, Iceberg, and Little Darling.
+Anabell, Simplicity, Orange Morsdag, Europeana, Bridal White, Iceberg, and Little Darling.